w3c/event-timing/README.md

 This proposal defines an API addressing the following use cases:

-1. Observe the queueing delay of input events before event handlers are registered.
+1. Observe the queueing delay of input events before performance observers are registered.
 2. Measure combined event handler duration, including browser event handling logic.

 See more specific use cases [here](#specific-use-cases).